-Pine trees are one of our favorite trees for any numbers of reasons.
+Pine trees are one of our favorite trees for many reasons.
 They are a fast-growing evergreen tree, which means they stay green all year long.
 They are virtually maintenance free once established.
-Most of the different types of trees are easy to grow, once established.
+Most of the different types of Pine Trees are easy to grow.
 Pines are well known to be drought tolerant and can survive short dry seasons with no stress.

 The roots of a pine tree are complex and extensive and can seek moisture from deep in the ground.
 Pine trees are mostly moderately growing trees and grow between 1 to 3 feet per year after establishment.
-Pines also provide an excellent habitat for small wildlife to live and forage.
-They are very hardy trees and are used for buffers, windbreaks, and even privacy screens.
+Pines also provide an excellent habitat for small wildlife including birds to live and forage.
+Pines very hardy trees and are used for buffer trees, windbreaks, and even privacy screens.

 How to Plant Pine Trees

 Pines prefer full sunlight however they will grow in partial shade but will maintain a more open and airy habit.
 Young freshly planted pines don't require as frequent watering as some other trees.
 Pine trees are a tap-rooted tree which means they send down o long central root which gives the trees the ability to tap into water sources further down in the soil profile.
 For this reason, pines are able to be planted closer together or even mixed in among other deciduous trees without competing for precious soil moisture at the surface.
 Watering them less frequently actually encourages the taproot to grow.

 Pines can be planted any time of year provided the soil can be worked.
 Even though they hold their "leaves" through the winter they are actually in a state of dormancy.
 During this dormant period if the soil temperature remains above freezing the roots will continue to grow and seek out new moisture sources.
 White pines, for example, are an excellent choice for planting away from the house as you will need to spend less time watering them than say a Green Giant Arborvitae.